nicholasgunning/studBud/README.md

 ### References

+#### Icons/Images

+All icons not referenced within the code were made by myself.

 #### PDF viewer

 Esmaeel (2021). javascript - How to import pdf.js using cdn. [online] Stack Overflow.
 Available at: https://stackoverflow.com/questions/66974404/how-to-import-pdf-js-using-cdn [Accessed 1 Apr.
 2022].